ub-duisburg-essen/duepublico/duepublico-repec/README.md

 `solr-repec.xsl` generates SOLR fields to index metadata used for the RePEc output

 RePEc metadata for a publication is stored within a `mods:extension[@displayLabel='RePEc Metadata']`. <br/>
-`mycoreobject-redif-paper.xsl` generates a template for such RePEc paper metadata to be stored there.
+`mycoreobject-generate-repec.xsl` generates a template for such RePEc paper metadata to be stored there.

-**mycoreobject
+`content/repec/form.xed` can be used to edit the RePEc metadata.

 `/RePEc/`<br/>
   is implemented by `RePEcServlet.sendRepecRoot()` <br/>
   which generates a simple XML as `<repec><node name="{archiveCode}" /></repec>` containing the configured archive code <br/>